How Do I File My Taxes Ahead Of Tax Day? Last Minute Tips And Warnings For The Approaching Tax Deadline

 Learning how to file your taxes is only one aspect of your responsibility as a U.S. citizen.
 Perhaps, one of the most important things you can do is file on time.
 Otherwise, you could potentially incur lofty penalties — or be criminally prosecuted, in some cases.

 “If you file a return but don’t pay all tax owed on time, you’ll generally have to pay a late payment penalty.
-The failure to pay penalty is one-half of one percent for each month, or part of a month, up to a maximum of 25% of the amount of tax that remains unpaid from the due date of the return until the tax is paid in full.”
+The failure to pay penalty is one-half of one percent for each month, or part of a month, up to a maximum of 25 percent of the amount of tax that remains unpaid from the due date of the return until the tax is paid in full.”

-1. If for some reason you can’t make the deadline, you also run the risk of facing an additional penalty that is “five percent of the tax owed for each month, or part of a month that your return is late, up to a maximum of 25%.”
+1. If for some reason you can’t make the deadline, you also run the risk of facing an additional penalty that is “five percent of the tax owed for each month, or part of a month that your return is late, up to a maximum of 25 percent.”
 Many tax pros suggest borrowing the money from a family member or lending institution (at a larger rate) — if possible — to offset the large fines levied by the IRS.

 Additional tax tip: To lessen the amount of money paid for delinquent taxes, consider using a credit card if the numbers work in your favor.